IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

     1. Prepare the script, using your own values:

        - For `{API_TOKEN}`, use your own API token value for the environment.
-       - For `uid2_operator_api_token_secret_integ`, specify the name you want to use for your API secret, for this environment.
+       - For  `{API_TOKEN_SECRET_NAME}`, specify the name you want to use for your API secret, for this environment.
+For example: `uid2_operator_api_token_secret_integ`.

     2. Run the script.

-       The result of the script is the secret name that you specified; for example, `uid2_operator_api_token_secret_integ`.
+       The result of the script is the secret name that you specified; for example, `uid2_operator_api_token_secret_integ`. (**GWH_YS62 Yi commented "Remove this setence, not correct." but if I remove it, there is no info about the result of the script.
+Is there nothing?
+We said earlier that it creates a new secret for the integration environment.
+How do they get the secret?
+Clarify and fix.**)

-1. Run the following command to get the full secret name, including the path:
+1. Run the following command to get the full secret name, including the path, first customizing with your own values:

    ```
-   gcloud secrets versions describe latest --secret uid2_operator_api_token_secret_integ --format 'value(name)'
+   gcloud secrets versions describe latest --secret {API_TOKEN_SECRET_NAME} --format 'value(name)'
    ```

 In this example, the full secret name might be: `projects/111111111111/secrets/uid2_operator_api_token_secret_integ/versions/1`.
-This is the value that you would use to replace the `{API_TOKEN_SECRET_NAME}` placeholder in the next section.
+This is the value that you would use to replace the `{API_TOKEN_SECRET_FULL_NAME}` placeholder in the next section.

 #### Update the Script with Valid Values